 (3) Ecological Management Practices.

-1. Prescribed burning may be undertaken for fire adapted natural communities as identified in the protection plan and in accordance with guidance provided by the Council.
+1. Prescribed burning may be undertaken for fire-adapted natural communities as identified in the protection plan and in accordance with guidance provided by the Council.
 The managing agency, with advice from persons with experience in ecological burning, shall prepare a written plan for each prescribed burn and all necessary permits shall be obtained.
 Burning shall not be done under conditions more hazardous than those specified in the prescribed burn plan.
 No firefighting chemicals which are known to cause damage to or alteration of natural vegetation, fauna or soils may be used.
 The use of equipment and motorized vehicles, size and experience of crew, identity and qualifications of the fire boss, time of year for the burn, frequency of burning, and amount of area to be burned shall be specified in each prescribed burn plan.
 Ecological objectives of prescribed burning shall be stated in the protection plan, and monitoring of the vegetation should be undertaken in order to determine the efficacy of the burn program.
 Copies of the fire prescriptions and the monitoring reports shall be supplied to the Council to be kept in the record of the nature preserve.

-2. Fire management plans specifying fire suppression techniques for wildfire shall be prepared for nature preserves with fire prone vegetation.
-Such plans shall be produced by the managing agency in consultation with persons with experience in fire in natural areas, local fire departments, and the Bureau of Fire Control of DEM.
+2. Fire management plans specifying fire suppression techniques for wildfire shall be prepared for nature preserves with fire-prone vegetation.
+Such plans shall be produced by the managing agency in consultation with persons with experience in fire in natural areas, local fire department, and the Bureau of Forest Fire Control of DCR.
 The plans should specify firebreaks, equipment, and chemicals to be used on the nature preserve and note areas of particular sensitivity to be avoided.
 A copy of the fire management plan shall be sent to the Council for the nature preserve record.
 After a fire within a nature preserve, there shall be no cleanup, fire hazard reduction, or replanting except in accordance with the protection plan, guidance provided by the Council, or as required by law.
 Council recommendation shall consider health and safety issues, as well as the need for ecological restoration.